SciML/DiffEqFlux.jl/docs/src/examples/neural_ode_weather_forecast.md

     rescale_y(y_test), rescale_t(t_grid), rescale_y(y_pred))
 ```

-While there is some drift in the weather patterns, the model extrapolates very well.
+While there is some drift in the weather patterns, the model extrapolates very well!